isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/secure-trade-partnership-stp-stp-plus.md

 <p>Have good compliance records with Singapore Customs</p>
 </li>
 <li>
-<p>For STP certification, the applicant is required to complete the <a href="https://go.gov.sg/stpselfassessmentchecklist" rel="noopener nofollow" target="_blank">STP Self-Assessment Checklist</a> and
+<p>For STP certification, applicants must complete either:
+<br>The <a href="https://go.gov.sg/stpselfassessmentchecklist" rel="noopener nofollow" target="_blank">STP Self-Assessment Checklist</a> (if
-meet all the criteria</p>
+applying for STP only), or The TradeFIRST Self-Assessment Checklist (if applying for STP alongside other schemes).</p>
+<p>All criteria in the relevant checklist must be met.</p>
 </li>
 <li>
 <p>For STP-Plus certification, the applicant is required to undergo <a href="/businesses/customs-schemes-licences-framework/trade-first" rel="noopener noreferrer nofollow" target="_blank">TradeFIRST</a> assessment,